outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         ```
     1. `i915 e100e snd-hda-intel iTCO-wdt ahci i2c-i801 iwlwifi sdhci-pci`: these are the dirvers that needs activated.
 When search "snd-hda-intel", replace the hypen: - with dash: _.
     2. During kernel config, search the kernel options on page [Linux-3.10-x86_64 内核配置选项简介](http://www.jinbuguo.com/kernel/longterm-3_10-options.html) and the LiveCD's kernel config file to help clarify kernel options.
+    2. `IKCONFIG` as M and `IKCONFIG_PROC` as Y. This allows you to inspect the configuration of the kernel while it is running, without having to worry whether you've changed or cleaned the source directory after it was built.
     2. `NR_CPUS` set to *4* since my laptop has 2 cores and 4 threading.
 Maybe this value should be *2* for my laptop, but needs test.
 The smaller this value is, the smaller the kernel image is and the less memory is consumed by kernel.
     3. `MICROCDE` and `MICROCDE_INTEL` are *Y* by default.
 Refer to *emerge -av microcode-ctl* below.
     3. Graphics: `i915` = `Intel 8xx/9xx/G3x/G4x/HD Graphics, DRM_I915` uses the default 'Y'.